-- Battery terminals loose or corroded ("Weekly checks").
+- The battery terminals are loose or corroded ("Weekly checks").

 - Discharged or defective battery (Section 4A).

-- Broken or disconnected wiring in the starter circuit (Section 4A).
+- The wiring in the starter circuit is broken or disconnected (Section 4A).

-- Defective starter relay or switch (Section 4A).
+- Defective starter traction relay or switch (Section 4A).

 - Defective starter (Section 4A).

-- Defective starter gear or flywheel teeth (Section 1).
+- The starter gear or flywheel ring gear teeth are defective (Section 1).

-- Engine ground strap broken or disconnected (Section 4A).
+- The engine ground strap is broken or disconnected (Section 4A).

 - The fuel tank is empty.

-- Low battery (motor rotates slowly) (Section 4A).
+- The battery is discharged (the engine is turning slowly) (Section 4A).

-- Fuel cut-off valve not working - diesel models (Section FOR).
+- Fuel shut-off valve not working - diesel models (Section FOR).

 - Air in the Fuel System - Diesel Models (Section 3A).